brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 These examples are all on the repository and can demonstrate with code how to handle these data structures on both front and backend.

 ### Installing the Code on Your Machine

 Code and images are available through the article.
-But, I encourage you to clone the repo anyway, to play with it and look at the rest of the code available there.
+But, I encourage you to clone the repo and look at the rest of the code.

 1. [Clone the backend repo.](https://gitlab.com/bruno.p.reis/nosso-jardim)
 2. Run composer install and configure your parameters